Universal541/brianreymore/src/content/essays/the-man-who-never-swore-and-the-bastard-who-saved-your-life.md

 Often they do.

-But they are not the same questions.
+But they're not the same questions.

 A person can be impeccably mannered and profoundly destructive.
 History offers no shortage of examples.
-Entire careers have been built upon sounding virtuous while behaving terribly.
+Entire careers have been built upon sounding angelic while behaving badly.
 The polished executive who exploits employees, the charming politician who lies with practiced ease, the religious leader who preaches humility while pursuing power, and the public figure who speaks endlessly about compassion while treating actual human beings as disposable obstacles all belong to a very old tradition.

 Their language is rarely the problem.